 South Towards Klong Prao Village

 OK, back on the road and continuing the tour . . . having headed a kilometre south past Klong Prao Resort you may well have spotted the row of hastily constructed shop units set back and below road level on the right of the road – if you need a welder there’s a guy here who’s cheap, also a mechanic, a sign maker and several units housing sweatshops.
 This is where your tailored clothes are actually made.
-The work isn’t done by the smiling Nepalese guy who will offer you the $99 deal of a lifetime on jacket, shirt and slacks combo as he spies you walking past his glass fronted tailors shop, trying your best to avoid eye contact.
+The work isn’t done by the smiling, well spoken guy who will offer you the $99 deal of a lifetime on jacket, shirt and slacks combo as he spies you walking past his glass fronted tailors shop.

-Adjacent to Iyara is a new venture – the Stand Up Paddle Board Station.
+Adjacent to Iyara is the Stand Up Paddle Board Station.
 You can rent an SUP with guide and take a paddle up the river into the mangroves or down to the sea.
-They can also arrange a trip that combines SUPing along the river and then bathing an elephant.
-Which is a fun way to spend an afternoon.
 In addition they have a very nice catamaran for daily hire.
 Ideal if you have a large family or group and want to go out for a day’s cruise or just for a couple of hours at sunset.

-It is in this area that a Dutch couple set up a small private school ‘Study Buddies’ to provide the workers’ children basic education and a safe place to play.
+It is in this area that many years ago a Dutch couple set up a small private school ‘Study Buddies’ to provide the workers’ children basic education and a safe place to play.
 The school is now self financing and run as a registered charitable foundation, so any donations of books, writing materials etc are always appreciated.
+Foreign teachers regularly volunteer here.
 More details of Cambodia Kids Care

 A little further on and you’ll meet the turning for the waterfall – located about 1.5 kilometres inland.
 It’s worth a look but don’t expect to see more of a cliff face and less of a waterfall if you visit late in the High Season.
 But from May until December you can swim in the clear pool and watch visitors, usually loud Americans or even louder Russians, jumping off the cliff face into the water.
-The 600 metre riverside walk from the entrance to the main fall takes 15 minutes and is shady and cool.
-There’s a 200 Baht entrance fee for foreign adults & 100 Baht for kids.
-Avoid weekends & Thai holidays when the place is packed out with Thai groups.
-The best time to visit is early morning , it opens at 08:30.
-Then you’ll have the place pretty much to yourself.
+The 600 metre riverside walk from the entrance to the main fall takes 15 minutes and is cool and shady.

-A new nature trail takes more active visitors on a 1.5Km loop from the waterfall back to the entrance via a hillside trail which is easy to follow and is a very pleasant walk.
-However, it is sometimes roped off to prevent people from using it for some reason.
+There is a nature trail which took more active visitors on a 1.5Km loop from the waterfall back to the entrance via a hillside trail.
+It was well marked and had signposts showing points of interest along the walk.
+However, a few years ago it was roped off to prevent people from using it for some reason.

 At the entrance to the waterfall is an interesting little shop.
 At first glance it looks like any other minimart.
 But look inside and you’ll find that it has an amazing selection of herbal remedies, creams, lotions and oils that will cure pretty much any known disease or genetic medical condition.
 The Thai owner speaks good English and can explain what these concoctions are good for etc.